iamaneek/Artificial-Intelligence/README.md

 of these 3 algorithms has been carried out and their similarities and differences have been analytically discussed.

-# Keywords: association rule, market basket, apriori, fp-growth, similies
+# Keywords: association rule, market basket, apriori, fp-growth, similis